jojokarlin/Git_DRI_Jan_2017/gitpull.md

 `git clone https://github.com/jojokarlin/Git_DRI_Jan_2017`

-Also, see if you can use the GUI on GitHub (just the buttons on the web page) to do the same thing.
+Also, you can use the GUI on GitHub (buttons on the web page) to do the same thing.
 There should be a little "clone or download" button near the top right of each repo.

 ## Pulling